 Not only does it have a very interesting place in Hawaiian history, but the scenery is extremely beautiful too.
 Some of the best parts are the beautiful temples and wood carvings, that are called ki’i and these somewhat resemble totem poles of native American Indians.

 Snorkeling and diving are also among the wonderful things to do in the Big Island, Hawaii, Especially given the various marine life and crystal clear waters of the area.
 If you are lucky you will see some Honu too, which are the Green Sea Turtles that are native to Hawaii.
 The park closes at sunset and this is always a great way to finish the day in the beautiful nature, so don’t forget that too when planning your outing.
+You can also take a road trip to hana.

 This is an interesting place that has always been a significant place for the native people of Hawaii.
 At one point it was one of the most fertile places on the island and was home to many of the great kings of Hawaii.
 In fact, it is often known as the “Valley of the Kings”.